vbernardes/prosper-loans-dataviz/README.md

 # Prosper Loan Data — Data Visualization Project

+For this project, I analyzed a data set containing information about [Prosper](https://www.prosper.com) loans in search of impactful insights that could lead to an engaging visualization.
+After the analysis, one important insight was uncovered: The Prosper ranking mislabeled some high-risk loans as low-risk, potentially misleading investors.

-Data Visualization project for Udacity Data Analyst course.
+This data visualization project was completed during my Udacity Data Analyst course.
 Below is an excerpt from the [final plot](http://bl.ocks.org/vbernardes/9493fd7ae396cd9e59223029771aa216):

 ![Final Plot Sample](img/FinalPlotSample.png)